 One major feature of this school will be the playground constructs we will build for our playground.
 There will always be a building project going on during school hours: playground constructs, pathways, pens for the animals, pulley set ups, outdoor benches and stage, science experiments, mazes, creative hopscotch grids, game arenas, mural painting, etc. Educating does not stop at recess, it is embedded at recess.
 As we will have lots of recesses, of various age groups at different times, kids can choose to play, work out a skit or dance on the outdoor stage, visit the animals, do their outdoor daily chore, or help the builders, whose job is to guide the kids to practice and pass the safe tool use test, understand the construct and actually build, resulting in their name being included on the plaque.
 During the work, the adult builder will prompt the kids to figure out the constant math, physics and science involved.
 And prompt the, "What could go wrong?" constant question we use all through the curriculum to check safety and cause the kids to really ponder what is going on.
 And artistry and function - How to make this charming and attractive? - Will this be used how we want it to be used?

 I am working on A CURRICULUM that blends academics plus required Indiana math and English requirements with hands-on, solution finding, exciting activities, real stories from science and history, building projects, games, experiments, detective scenarios, theater and music, and lots of life skills and hands on tool use.
-The plan is to teach the basic academic concept, such as basic arithmetic, basic measuring, what a verb is, then put it to use on projects, with lots of physical action to keep the kids invigorated and enthused, with multiple recesses where there is always a construction project to join, and lots of field trips to see industry and nature, and constant little math observations asked of the kids.
+The plan is to teach the basic academic concept, such as basic arithmetic, basic measuring, what a verb is, comprehending a question, then put it to use on projects, with lots of physical action to keep the kids invigorated and enthused, with multiple recesses where there is always a construction project to join, and lots of field trips to see industry and nature, and constant little math observations asked of the kids.

 For example, Washington crossing the Delaware is an historical sundae dripping with math and sprinkled with science.